jessexu20/blue_green_redis/README.md

 		chmod +x pre-push

-And you would be able to see the following when you do a push.
+And you would be able to see the following when you do a push, it will automatically run the infrastructure.js.

 		Jesses-MacBook-Air:deploy_redis jessexu$ git add -A
 		Jesses-MacBook-Air:deploy_redis jessexu$ git commit -m "move readme"